 The 2Toms BlisterShield Powder Difference2Toms Blistershield Powder is a unique powder containing PTFE and PE wax.
 You might be familiar with PTFE (polytetrafluoroethylene) – it’s better known as Teflon and is what my go-to friction reducing blister prevention product, ENGO Patches are made from.
 It makes things super slippery, which means low friction and is great for preventing blisters.
 But it doesn’t need to absorb moisture to do it, which means it won’t become a paste.
 In fact, 2Toms Blistershield Powder is highly hydrophobic – it repels water.
 Take a look at the video below.

 How To UseTo use 2Toms Blistershield Powder, the manufacturers recommend starting with clean and dry skin.
 Pour one level teaspoonful of powder (half a trial-size sachet) into each sock.
 Hold the sock closed around the ankle and shake it to spread the powder uniformly.
 Reapply as necessary.
 The powder will gradually disperse into the sock over the course of a vigorous day on your feet.

-BlisterShield comes in the following sizes:
+How To BuyBlisterShield comes in the following sizes:

-Trial-size sachets.
+- Trial-size sachets.
 Each sachet contains 2 teaspoons of powder, so you pour half in each sock.

-2.5 ounce (70g) resealable pouch with a plastic teaspoon to make it easy to get the right amount in each sock
+- 2.5 ounce (70g) resealable pouch with a plastic teaspoon to make it easy to get the right amount in each sock